alieslam/Scentronix-backend/README.md

 A Node.js module that selects an online server from a list of servers based on their priority.

+## Build&Tests

+To run this module clone the repo and run the following

+`npm run prepare && npm run test`

 ## Installation

 To use `findServer` in your Node.js project, you can install it via npm: